Uganda’s Olympian Cheptegei dies after being set on fire by boyfriend

 Uganda’s Olympic athlete Rebecca Cheptegei has died four days after being set on fire by her boyfriend, the country’s Olympic chief said.

-“We have learnt of the sad passing on of our Olympic athlete Rebecca Cheptegei … following a vicious attack by her boyfriend,” Uganda Olympic Committee President Donald Rukare said in a post on X on Thursday.
+“We have learnt of the sad passing on of our Olympic athlete Rebecca Cheptegei … following a vicious attack by her boyfriend,” Uganda Olympic Committee (UOC) President Donald Rukare said in a post on X on Thursday.

-The 33-year-old succumbed to the burns she suffered when her boyfriend poured petrol on her and set her ablaze in Kenya.
+The 33-year-old succumbed to the burns she suffered when her boyfriend poured petrol on her and set her ablaze in Kenya, making her the third female athlete to be killed in the country since October 2021.

+Cheptegei “passed today morning after her organs failed,” Owen Menach, senior director of clinical services at Moi Teaching and Referral Hospital, told the Reuters news agency, adding that a full report regarding the circumstances of her death would be released on Thursday afternoon.

+Peter Ogwang, Uganda’s minister of state for sports, described her death as “tragic”.

+“Kenyan authorities are investigating the circumstances under which she died and a more detailed report and program will be provided in due course,” he said.

-Rukare termed the incident a “cowardly and senseless act” and said it had deprived the country of a “great athlete”.
+UOC chief Rukare termed the incident a “cowardly and senseless act” and said it had deprived the country of a “great athlete”.

 “Her legacy will continue to endure,” he went on to add.